seL4/docs/FrequentlyAskedQuestions.md

 A microkernel therefore does not provide high-level abstractions over the hardware (files, processes, sockets etc) as most modern operating systems such as Linux or Windows do.
-Instead it provides minimal mechanisms for controlling access to physical address space, interrupts, and processor time.
+Instead, it provides minimal mechanisms for controlling access to physical address space, interrupts, and processor time.
 Any higher-level constructs are built on top of the microkernel, using those mechanisms.
 Such higher-level services